smorad/um_cisc_7026/lecture_12_transformers.typ

 ==
 *Question:* What are some ways we can introduce ordering? #pause

-*Answer 1:* We can introduce forgetting (function of time) #pause
+*Answer 1:* We can introduce forgetting $gamma$ (function of time) #pause

 *ALiBi:* _Press, Ofir, Noah Smith, and Mike Lewis.
 "Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation."
-International Conference on Learning Representations._ #pause
+ICLR._ #pause

 *RoPE:* _Su, Jianlin, et al. "Roformer: Enhanced transformer with rotary position embedding."
 Neurocomputing._ #pause

 *Answer 2:* We can modify the inputs based on their ordering #pause

+We will learn answer 2, we already know answer 1 #pause
-We will focus on answer 2 because it is more common
+- Answer 1 works better (newer), but answer 2 is more common

 ==